Tips for Creating Accessible Websites

 Alternatively, another great tool for content editors and developers is ChromeVox., external link ChromeVox is a light weight Google Chrome extension that's easy to install and learn, making it great for testing purposes.
 View ChromeVox Keyboard Shorcuts., external link

 There are many free tools, plugins, book-marklets and applications available to test the accessibility of a website.
 Please note that automated tools should never be used to validate conformance with accessibility guidelines - only a human can determine true accessibility.
-Here are a few
+Here are a few tools you can add to your testing toolkit.

 - WAVE Web Accessibility Evaluation Tool, external link - Highlights accessibility issues visually on your website.